How to Make the Right Product Recommendations to Online Shoppers

 With this in mind, your ad will surely mention the "3 months of gold membership free".
 This will inspire users to click on your ad to learn more.
 Therefore, your landing page's headline should also reference this special deal.
 For example, "Your 3 months of gold membership are only a few clicks away".
 The user should seamlessly arrive on the page and simply continue reading.

 If landing page headlines don't match the advertisements that brought them there, there is a good chance the user will be confused.
-It goes without saying that confusion is not the first reaction you want people to have when they visit your page, especially if you're paying for those visitors!
+It goes without saying that confusion is not the first reaction you want your audience to have when they visit your page, especially if you're paying for those visitors!

 Also, keep in mind that your ad and headline should have some keywords in common.
 Ideally, you'll be using the same keywords that were used in targeting those users in the first place.
 Not only does this make logical sense for users, but it also makes technical sense for Google; again, keeping your costs down.